There are times when we have to get a bit creative and figure out a way to make a cup of Joe without having any equipment.

 This full immersion method is a great way to make coffee if you have no paper filters or a coffee maker.

 All you need is a stove or an electric kettle to heat up some water, and a kitchen towel or cheesecloth.

 Here’s how you can make coffee without using a coffee filter through this full immersion technique:

 - Place a pot of water on the stove or heat it in your electric kettle.

 - Turn off the heat source when the water starts boiling and let it sit.

-- Pour 2 heaping tablespoons of medium to coarsely ground coffee into a brewing vessel of choice.
+- Add 2 heaping tablespoons of medium to coarsely ground coffee to a brewing vessel of choice.

 - Pour 6 to 8 fl. oz.
 (170 ml. to 240 ml.) of the heated water on top of your ground beans.

 - Stir the mixture and let it sit for 4 minutes.